Ed Iffland

 Edmund Iffland is a cartoonist working on Gadigal land in Sydney.
 He is a Stanley Award–winning animator, portrait artist, graphic designer, illustrator and political cartoonist.

 MoAD and the Courtyard Cafe are open.
-There may be building works during your visit.
+Some exhibitions will be closed from 14 July to early September 2025 for essential building works.
 Learn more

 Edmund Iffland is a cartoonist working on Gadigal land in Sydney.
 He is a Stanley Award–winning animator, portrait artist, graphic designer, illustrator and political cartoonist.